cpjhenry/solunar/README.md

 to derive the solunar peak times display, are relative to the maxima for that day.
 That is, the solunar coincidence score could high, and several peak times shown, but the day could still be inauspicious because the moon is at apogee (for example).
-Solunar coincdences might be of interest in predicting the level of wildlife activity on a specified day, but that doesn't mean that there will be an overall high level of activity on that day.
+Solunar coincidences might be of interest in predicting the level of wildlife activity on a specified day, but that doesn't mean that there will be an overall high level of activity on that day.